I’m one of those people who closes their eyes when they eat.

 I believe learning about a culture can be as easy as eating at a local restaurant.
 The best way to explore a new city is to eat your way through it.
 Take a cooking class, chat with the street vendor, just get out there and eat!
 I’ve travelled all over the world and fallen in love with eating because of its unifying power — whether sitting down for a 5-course meal at a Michelin restaurant or Sunday dinner at Grandma’s, enjoying food with people is the best way to make friends.

 I’m a full-time freelance writer living in St. John’s, Newfoundland with my husband Adam.
-We have just moved back to the island after three years in Halifax and two years in Toronto where I spent of my free time writing and eating.
-I was in school for a long time — I have a BA in History, a MA in Art History and a Bachelor of Journalism — and I spent the entirety of my twenties in school or travelling.
+We moved back to the island after three years in Halifax and three years in Toronto where I spent of my free time writing and eating.
+I have a BA in History, a MA in Art History and a Bachelor of Journalism — I spent the entirety of my twenties in school or travelling.
 I love to learn new things, I’m passionate about food history and I am always thinking ‘where next?’
 Researching where to go, when to go and what to eat is something I do constantly, even when I don’t have a cent for travel.

 My favourite foods